 If you would like to have them, it would be better to prepare a list with the people you want to be on the pictures, and organize someone who knows the family and friends better than me, to call the people to cover this part as fast as possibe so you can enjoy more time with you famliy and friends.

 I try to shoot as candid as possible, but probably there is always someone closer to you who doesn't feel comfortable in front of the camera and hide every time I get closer.
 This is a good way to make sure you have some photos with them together.

-If portraits are important to you (I love them), and you like the kind of portraits that I show in my portfolio, you’ll need to make time for portraits with good light conditions.
+If portraits are important to you (I love them), you’ll need to make time for portraits with good light conditions.
 I don't need sunset light for my photos, but try to avoid the midday hours (between 11am 5pm in summer)(in winter will depend on where your wedding is taking place).
-Another option is just to split it, taking some portraits before 10-15 min, for example in case you make first look or during the cocktail hour and leaving other 15 min for later, maybe in a break between courses.
+Another option, my favourite option, is j to split it, taking some portraits before 10-15 min, for example in case you make first look or during the cocktail hour and leaving other 15 min for later, maybe in a break between courses.
 This way it is more relaxed for you, and we can have portraits in different light conditions.

 SOME COUPLES ASK ME OFTEN HOW TO FEEL MORE CONFORTABLE IN FRONT OF THE CAMERA

 Well, first and more important advice, you should have a good time.
 It is more about directing a bit than posing, I love making my couples move around as being active produces dynamic shots and eases any possible tension.
 Movement bring natural emotions, that is why there is much movement in my pictures.

 Try no to look at the camera smiling constansly.
 That is something that we do automatically.
 Just enjoy the moment as if you were in a movie together.
 Imagine your best movie, a music video, and you guys are part of it.
 And for the shy ones, I will care to make a private imaginary triangle between us, it doesn't matter where we are and how many people are around.